cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 Get Involved!
 -------------

 Contributors are welcome.
-Contact me here: `lawrencemcdaniel.com <https://lawrencemcdaniel.com/contact>`_ if you're interested in becomming a core-committer to this project.
+Contact me here: `lawrencemcdaniel.com <https://lawrencemcdaniel.com/contact>`_ if you're interested in becomming a contributor to this project.

 Local Development Quick Start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~